filpedroso/get_next_line/README.md

 # get_next_line
-From 42 school's Common Core, a function that returns the next line in a file
+From 42 school's Common Core, a function that returns the next line from a file